JupiterOne-Archives/docs-old/docs/jupiterone-data-security.md

   **Users** group.
 - A *Full-Access* policy is also predefined and associated with the default **Administrators** group.
-- The ability to customize and add granular access control policy is to be release in 1Q2019.
+- The ability to customize and add granular access control policies is to be released in 1Q2019.

 ### API Access

-JupiterOne API is available at https://api.dev.jupiterone.io/query/graphql.
+JupiterOne API is available at: https://api.us.jupiterone.io/

 We use [OAuth 2.0](https://oauth.net/2/) for authorization, which means in order to access data a user must authenticate and the requesting app must be authorized.
 Implicit grant, authorization code, and client credentials flows are supported.
 Authorization code is recommended for web apps, which involves utilizing both the authorize and token API resources.
-When using the Authorization Code grant flow, it is also recommended to use Proof Key for Code Exchange (PCKE) to mitigate authorization code intercept attacks.
+When using the authorization code grant flow, it is also recommended to use Proof Key for Code Exchange (PCKE) to mitigate authorization code intercept attacks.
 Contact us if building a native app which can securely perform client credentials flow.

-Additionally, each user on the can create an API key that can be passed along with request to act on behalf of that user.
+Additionally, each user on the platform can create an API key that can be passed along with request to act on behalf of that user.

 *Note: the UI for self-service configuration of OAuth and user API key is targeted to be available in 1Q2019.*